billoneta/kitsune/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Help us get better by reporting issues
+about: Spot something weird?
+Help us squash bugs and improve the experience.
 title: ''
-labels: ''
+labels: bug
 assignees: ''
 ---

-### What’s going wrong?

-Briefly explain the weird or unexpected behavior you’ve spotted.

-### How can we see it too?

-Step-by-step instructions so we can reproduce the glitch:
+## What’s the issue?

+Briefly describe the unexpected behavior.
+What’s broken, acting odd, or just doesn’t make sense?

+## Steps to Reproduce

+Help us see the bug in action.
+List the steps we need to follow:

-1. Navigate to '...'
+1. Go to '...'
 2. Click on '...'
-3. Scroll down to '...'
+3. Do this: '...'
-4. Witness the bug in its natural habitat

-### What did you expect to happen?

-Describe what you were hoping for instead — the smooth sailing that never came.
+4. And then... boom.
+Bug.

+## Expected Behavior

+Tell us what _should_ have happened if the universe were behaving correctly.

-### Screenshots (if you have any)
+## Screenshots (if applicable)

-Got visuals?
-Share them here to make the mystery clearer.
+Got visual proof?
+Drop it here.
+A picture is worth a thousand logs.

-### System details
+## System Info

-- Go version:
-- Operating system and version:
+- **Operating System** (e.g., macOS 14, Windows 11):
-- Module involved:
+- **Affected Module/Feature**:
-- App version where this happens (if applicable):
+- **App Version** (if relevant):

-### Extra info

-Anything else you think might help?
-Odd details, suspicious clues, or wild guesses — all welcome.
+## Additional Context

+Any other clues?
+Logs, error messages, gut feelings, or wild conspiracy theories are all welcome.